fxstein/GoProX/README.md

 All of this needs to be part of a simple workflow that captures and stores the original media as well as the processed files.

-GoProExif will most likely only be one step in your process and as been designed to recursively walk the source tree and process all media files in its structure.
+GoProX will most likely only be one step in your process and as been designed to recursively walk the source tree and process all media files in its structure.
 It does not matter if the source images are in a single folder or organized by date, camera or whatever subject you choose.